acrosby/acrosby.github.io/_posts/2020-03-18-singularity2.md

+---
+layout: post
-# Running WRF Singularity Container on TACC Systems
+title:  "Running WRF Singularity Container on TACC Systems"
+categories: ubuntu, singularity, docker, containers, HPC, WRF
+tags: ubuntu, singularity, docker, containers, HPC, WRF, TACC
+---

 So prior the the recent TACC training on containers I was trying to get our WRF Docker images to run up on the TACC HPC infrastructure using Singularity.